statechannels/statechannels/packages/docs-website/docs/docs/server-app-devs/make-api-calls.md

 import Mermaid from '@theme/Mermaid';

 :::note
 This page relates to the statechannels server wallet ONLY.
+It is a work in progress.
 :::

 In the following diagram A and B are each a separate server application each with their own statechannels server wallet instance running in the same process.